dairycultist/Metaverse/README.md

 3. Download `Metaverse.apk` to your phone.
 It should prompt you to open it (it may give warnings).

 > [!IMPORTANT]
 > This application **requires** you to have a Google cardboard (or similar) headset for your phone, as well as a gaming controller that connects to your phone.
+It does **not** require your phone to have a built-in gyroscope.